 - New ecosystems: Like the effect of mobile internet, IT makes new applications, facilities, and new ways of interacting with the interface possible.

 - Decision-making: transparency and ‘interpretability’ – with information technology performing responsibilities ranging from self-driving cars to managing insurance overheads, it is vital we comprehend decisions made by an IT system.
-But transparency around systematic decisions is sometimes checked by things like corporate or state secrecy or technical literacy.
+But transparency around systematic decisions is sometimes limited by things like corporate or state secrecy or technical literacy.
 This has implications for the development of information technology systems, but more importantly for its safe deployment and accountability.

 - Data Quality and Preference: In information technology, the model’s system will only be as good as the data it generates from.
 This implies preferred data will result in preferred decisions.
 Reliable data is vital, but greater demand for data encourages data collection.

-- Safety and Security: The safety of an IT system can also be checked by how it processes data.
+- Safety and Security: The safety of an IT system can also be limited by how it processes data.
 This implies an IT system can depart from a successful strategy of addressing a concern so as to explore other options that could generate a higher reward.
 The ability to apply data or the behaviour of an IT system also highlights concerns around transparency of the information technology model.
 Safety and security considerations should be taken into account in the debate around transparency of systematic decisions.

 - Accountability: The strength and efficiency of systems is based on their ability to generate instructions with no step-by-step rules.
 While the techniques has proved efficient in accomplishing complex responsibilities, it is also one of the sources of concern.
 By complicating the reasons for a system’s actions, IT further complicates the already complex concern of software accountability.
 And as with many fields, it could be accountability that fosters change.

 - Social and Economic Effect: it is predicted that IT technologies will bring economic changes through increases in productivity.
 This includes machines being able to perform new responsibilities, to support people in their daily lives.
-Yet how the benefits from the technology are distributed, along with the actions taken by investors, will create vastly novel results for labour industries and society as a whole.
+Yet how the benefits from the technology are distributed, along with the actions taken by stakeholders, will create vastly novel results for labour industries and society as a whole.

 - Governance: The ecosystem overlaps with subjects related to Internet governance and policy.
 Privacy and data laws are one example.
 How such processes develop, and how similar regulations are adopted or interpreted, will have a significant effect on the technology’s continued development.
 Ensuring a coherent approach in the regulatory space is important, to ensure the benefits of Internet-enabled technologies, like IT, are felt in all communities.
-Despite the complexity of the field, all investors, including governments, industry, and appliers, should have a role to play to determine the best governance approaches to IT.
-From industry-based approaches to regulation, all investors should engage in the coming years to manage the technology’s economic and social effect.
+Despite the complexity of the field, all takeholders, including governments, industry, and appliers, should have a role to play to determine the best governance approaches to IT.
+From industry-based approaches to regulation, all stakeholders should engage in the coming years to manage the technology’s economic and social effect.

 Guiding Principles and Recommendations

-Kayndrexsphere has developed the following principles and recommendations in reference to what we believe are the core ‘abilities’ that strengthen the value the Internet provides.
+The Kayndrex Foundation has developed the following principles and recommendations in reference to what we believe are the core ‘abilities’ that strengthen the value the Internet provides.
 As such, these guiding principles and recommendations are a first attempt to guide the discussions going forward.

 Ethical Considerations in Deployment and Design